 All Posts by Joshua H. Shiode

-The current Congressional leave-behind flyer, as of the first quarter of 2014, including links that provide more information on the images and content shown.
+Below is the Congressional leave-behind flyer for our Congressional Visits Day during the second quarter of 2014, including links that provide more information on the images and content shown.

 From time to time, the American Astronomical Society joins letters to policymakers written by peer organizations or collectively as part of a coalition.
 Here you will find links to letters the AAS has joined recently.